edobobo/p-lightning-template/README.md

 ## Using the repository
-To use this repository as a starting template for you projects, you can just click the green button "Use this template" at the top of this page.
+To use this repository as a starting template for your projects, you can just click the green button "Use this template" at the top of this page.
 More on using GitHub repositories on the following [link](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template).

 ## FAQ